The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: The general EFT partition function for bias and stochastic parameters

 Notice that the interactions among the $J$ and $O$ in \refeq{Sreal} are purely local.
-This is a consequence of working at leading order in derivatives for the stochastic contributions.
+As noted in \refsec{introsummary}, the fact that we can write a local expression for the partition function that is closed under RG flow is a nontrivial result.
+Exact locality in fact is only obtained when working at leading order in derivatives for the stochastic contributions.
 Higher-derivative contributions, such as $J^{m-1} \nabla^2 J$ and $J^{m-2}\partial_iJ \partial^i J$ are also present in general, and are expected to be controlled by the same scale as that controlling the higher-derivative bias operators.
 We will neglect them in the following, however.

 It is useful to study the dimension of each coefficient $C^{(m)}_{O}$.
 Let the dimension of a given $O$ be $d_O$; for an operator that is leading-order in derivatives\footnote{We count the number of derivative with respect to the density field $\d$.
 E.g., $\G_2$ has $d_{\G_2}=0$, while $\nabla^2 \d$ has $d_{\nabla^2 \d} = 2$.} we have $d_O=0$, while higher-derivative operators will have $d_O = n_{\rm deriv}(O)$.
 Then, by dimensional analysis \ba [O(\vx)] &= d_O \quad\Rightarrow\quad [O(\vk)] = d_O-3\,, \\ [J(\vx)] &= 3 \quad\Rightarrow\quad [J(\vk)] = 0\,, \\ [C^{(m)}_{O}] &= - \left[\int_{\vx} J^m O \right] = 3-3m-d_O \,. \ea